nrwl/nx-workshop/docs/lab13/LAB.md

        ```

 7. Now try to import the above function in `apps/api/src/app/app.service.ts`
+    - Try to lint all the apps
-    - It should work because it should be scoped to `api`
+    - It should work because everything is in the `api` scope

 8. Try to import it in `apps/store/src/app/app.component.ts`
     - It should fail because it's not within the same scope